We use cookies to collect anonymous data to help us improve your site browsing experience.

 What you need to know

-If you have been reported to the procurator fiscal in connection with an alleged offence the fiscal may, in certain circumstances, offer you the opportunity to have the allegation dealt with outside of court and without getting a criminal conviction.
+In certain circumstances, have the opportunity to have the allegation dealt with outside of court and without getting a criminal conviction.
 The offer will be to allow you to pay a sum of money as a "fiscal fine" or as compensation to someone who was affected by the alleged offence.
 If you accept the offer, you cannot be prosecuted for the alleged offence.

 The procurator fiscal can offer a fiscal fine of between £50 and £500.
 The fiscal can also offer you the opportunity to pay compensation without the case going to court.
 This is called a compensation offer.
 The maximum compensation offer is £5000.
 A combined offer, which contains both a fine and compensation, can also be made.
 If you are offered one of these, you cannot accept one part and not the other part - you need to decide whether or not to accept the whole offer.